-7. Promoting Good Behaviour - Rewards
+7. Promoting good behaviour

 The School believes that acknowledging good behaviour encourages repetition and communicates the School's expectations and values to all pupils.
 Positive reinforcements and rewards are applied clearly and fairly to reinforce the routines, expectations and norms of the School's behaviour culture.